sparameswaran/nsx-t-gen/docs/faqs.md

 	sudo iptables -P FORWARD ACCEPT
 	sudo iptables -P OUTPUT ACCEPT
 	```

+* If running out of disk space with docker compose, use `docker volume prune` command to clean up unused volumes.

 * Pipeline exits after reporting problem with ovas or ovftool
   * Verify the file names and paths are correct.
 If the download of the ovas by the pipeline at start was too fast, then it means errors with the files downloaded as each of the ova is upwards of 500 MB.
 * Running out of memory resources on vcenter